Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Eat well-cooked food

-I took all my precautions but I fell sick anyway… What can I do?
+I took all my precautions but I still got travelers’ diarrhea… What can I do

-As I said earlier, sometimes we take all the preventive measures but we still get travelers’ diarrhea.
-Because sometimes we eat something completely new and it disrupts our digestive system, it has to adapt The first thing to do (and we don’t always think about it), is to stay hydrated!
+As I said earlier, sometimes we take all the preventive measures but we still get travelers’ diarrhea (it happened in Bishkek, Kyrgyzstan…).
+Because sometimes we eat something completely new and it disrupts our digestive system, it has to adapt.
+The first thing to do (and we don’t always think about it), is to stay hydrated!
 Drink a lot of water!
 We tend to forget it, but having a liquid poo ten times a day dehydrates a lot!
 You have to drink!
 Do not fast or start a diet, you need to keep eating if you get hungry (food brings the necessary energy to reconstitute the organism).